Polls close in Indiana GOP Senate primary, as businessman Mike Braun takes early lead

 Voting has closed in Indiana’s Republican Senate primary, where businessman Mike Braun is enjoying an early lead against two sitting congressmen, Luke Messer and Todd Rokita, according to the Fox News Decision Desk.

 It's too early to project a winner in the race.
+With 10 percent of votes in, Braun has 42 percent, Messer has 29 percent and Rokita has 29 percent.

-Indiana is one of three closely-watched states where voters are choosing among Republican nominees to take on some of the most vulnerable incumbent Senate Democrats in November.
+Indiana is one of three closely-watched states where voters are choosing Republican nominees to take on some of the most vulnerable incumbent Senate Democrats in November.

 In addition to Indiana, GOP Senate primaries are also taking place Tuesday in West Virginia and Ohio – seats eyed by Republicans as potential pickup opportunities.
 Republicans hold a slim 51-49 advantage in the Senate.